holyjak/fulcro-intro-wshop/README.md

   * Configure [Chrome Development Settings](https://developers.google.com/web/tools/chrome-devtools/customize):
     * Under "Console": "Enable Custom Formatters"
     * Under "Network": "Disable Cache (while devtools is open)"
 * (Optional, recommended) Install VS Code with Calva

-After that, **run the application** as described below at least once, so that all dependencies are downloaded before the workshop.
+* Try to [run the application](#running-the-app-from-vs-code-with-calva) and connect to its REPL as described below

+An hour or so before the workshop:

+* Have the [application running](#running-the-app-from-vs-code-with-calva) as described below.
 Make sure you can see the To Do application in the browser.
 If not, follow the _Troubleshooting_ instructions below.
+Open Dev Tools and verify that _Fulcro Inspect_ is there.
+* Set up your windows as described in the [workshop instructions](https://github.com/holyjak/fulcro-intro-wshop/blob/main/docs/Workshop.adoc#setup) and have the [Fulcro intro](https://github.com/holyjak/fulcro-intro-wshop/blob/main/docs/INTRO.md) opened in a browser tab

 Usage
 -----